mlundine/Shoreline_Extraction_GAN/README.md

 Using LSTMs to project cross-shore positions into the future.

 To use this tool, you should have a folder with all of the cross-shore timeseries for your study areas (defined by a transect number).

-You will need to input a site name, a starting and ending index (transect number to start and stop at), the number of epochs to train each LSTM for, the batch size for training the LSTM, the number of layers in the LSTM, the look-back value for the LSTM, the number of predictions, and the number of times to repeat training to get a confidence interval for the projections.
-The default values have so far been good, but will depend upon the different datasets used.
+You will need to input the following:

+* a site name
+* a starting and ending index (transect number to start and stop at)
+* the number of epochs to train each LSTM for
+* the batch size for training the LSTM
+* the number of layers in the LSTM
+* the look-back value for the LSTM
+* the number of predictions,
+* the number of times to repeat training to get a confidence interval for the projections

+The default values have so far been promising, but will depend upon the different datasets used.

 Fine-tuning of various values (epochs, batch size, layers, look-back values, predictions, repeats) would be beneficial to get the best results.

 Currently, the LSTM is trained to project shorelines at 3-month intervals, so with a number of predicitons equal to 40, it is projecting ten years from the last observed satellite shoreline (4 predictions per year, 40 predictions per ten years).

 Upon clicking Run, you will need to feed it the folder with the extracted timeseries, and then make a new folder to save the projections to.

+For each transect it will save to the projected folder:

+* CSV containing projected values (datetime, mean projected cross-shore distance, upper 95% confidence bound, lower 95% confidence bound)
+* Timeseries figure with the 3-month moving average and then the projected data

 # Merge Projections